gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 Thus Alberto came up with a respectful solution to put all third-party assemblies to `Components` subdirectory of the app.

 Now how can `ContosoApp.exe` module load the required assemblies from `Components` directory?
-Thankfully, the default .NET assembly loader allows to achieve that by specifying a set of private probing paths in application configuration file:
+Thankfully, the default .NET Framework assembly loader allows to achieve that by specifying a set of private probing paths in application configuration file:

 ```xml
 <configuration>